containerbuildsystem/cachito/README.md

 * `cachito_archives_dir` - the directory for long-term storage of app source archives.
 This configuration is required, and the directory must already exist and be writeable.
+* `cachito_auth_type` - the authentication type to use when accessing protected Cachito API endpoints.
+If this value is `None`, authentication will not be used.
+This defaults to `kerberos` in production.
 * `cachito_shared_dir` - the directory for short-term storage of bundled source archives.
 This configuration is required, and the directory must already exist and be writeable.
 The underlying volume must also be available in the API.